SeaOptative/IMDB_database/first_set_of_queries/4_questions.md

 JOIN movie m ON c.movie_id = m.id
 WHERE m.year BETWEEN 1901 AND 1950;
 ```
-Here is the sample result showing the first name, last name, and ID of all actors who acted in at least one movie in the 2nd half of the 19th century and at least one movie in the 1st half of the 20th century.
+Here’s a sample result showing the first name, last name, and ID of all actors who appeared in at least one movie in the second half of the 19th century and at least one movie in the first half of the 20th century.

 ![sample result](./screenshots/question1.png)